manugaurdl/detect-describe-discriminate/README.md

 ## Self-Retrieval Evaluation

-To evaluate on the D<sub>3</sub> benchmark, run
+To evaluate the descriptions (stored as `./captions/gpt4o.json`) on the D<sub>3</sub> benchmark, run
 ```
-python evaluate.py FILENAME_OF_MLLM_PREDS_DICT
+python evaluate.py gpt4o
 ```
-The script conducts self-retreival evaluation using captions stored in `./captions/mllm_preds.json` and stores an pickled dictionary containing recall scores for each image pair in `./uid2acc/`.
+The script conducts self-retreival evaluation using captions stored in `./captions/gpt4o.json` and stores an pickled dictionary containing recall scores for each image pair in `./uid2acc/`.
 The script currently uses `google/siglip-so400m-patch14-384` as a scorer.

 ## BibTeX